Kneckter/HAProxySetup/README.md

   errorfile 503 /etc/haproxy/errors/503.http
   errorfile 504 /etc/haproxy/errors/504.http

+# Frontend configuration (proxy_in)
 frontend proxy_in
   bind *:9100

-  # The stats page is not required but it should be used during the initial setup so you know it works.
+  # Enable stats page at /haproxy?stats
   stats uri /haproxy?stats

   mode http
   option http-use-proxy-header
   option accept-invalid-http-request

- # Set the max connections to the frontend higher than the default 2000
+ # Increase max connections to frontend to more than the default of 2000
  maxconn 5000

-  # These two ACLs are used to split game traffic to the paid proxies
+ # ACLs to split game traffic to the paid proxies
  acl ptc_auth hdr_dom(host) -i sso.pokemon.com
  acl pgorelease hdr_dom(host) -i pgorelease.nianticlabs.com

- # NAT static host names to a different backend
+ # ACL to NAT static host names to a different backend (looks for port 9001 in backend URL)
- # This ACL looks for the port 9001 in your backendurl when Manager sends data to RDM.
  acl port_rdm url_port 9001

-  # These two ACLs are used to drop traffic.
-The one that's enabled should stop iOS updates
+ # ACL to drop traffic (stops iOS updates)
-  #acl host_name hdr_dom(host) -i ispoofer.com globalplusplus.com 104.31.70.46 104.31.71.46 104.25.91.97 104.25.92.97
  acl host_name hdr_dom(host) -i mesu.apple.com appldnld.apple.com apple.com

-  # These two ACLs are used when a Squid backend as default backend is used so you can split these out to the paid proxies
+ # These two ACLs are used when a Squid backend is default backend so you can split these out to the paid proxies
-  #acl auth hdr_dom(host) -i pgorelease.nianticlabs.com sso.pokemon.com
+ acl auth hdr_dom(host) -i pgorelease.nianticlabs.com sso.pokemon.com
-  #acl gd hdr_dom(host) -i api.ipotter.cc ipotter.cc ipotter.app 104.28.10.9 104.28.11.9
+ acl gd hdr_dom(host) -i api.ipotter.cc ipotter.cc ipotter.app 104.28.10.9 104.28.11.9

-  # If your data usage is high, I would suggest using this ACL and the second "silent-drop" so map tiles aren't downloaded.
+ # If data usage is high use this ACL and the second "http-request deny" so map tiles aren't downloaded.
  #acl tiles hdr_dom(host) -i maps.nianticlabs.com

-  # Only use one of these to drop traffic.
+ # Only use one of these to drop traffic (uncomment as needed)
  http-request deny if host_name
  #http-request deny if host_name || tiles

-  # These are used to split the traffic on the paid proxies
+ # Split traffic on the paid proxies based on ACLs
  use_backend proxy_ptc if ptc_auth
  use_backend proxy_nia if pgorelease

-  # This line is used to send Manager traffic to RDM instead of the external proxies.
+ # Send Manager traffic to RDM instead of external proxies
  use_backend rdm if port_rdm

-  # This line is used when a Squid proxy is setup so we can send auth and gd requests through the paid proxies.
-  #use_backend proxy_out if auth || gd

-  # This line is used to send all traffic not related to RDM or the game to the Squid proxy on the intranet.
+ # Send all other traffic not related to RDM or game to Squid proxy
  default_backend squid

+# Backend configurations (rdm, squid, proxy_ptc, proxy_nia)
 backend rdm
   # If you're setting up HAProxy on the same network, use `balance source`.
   # If you're setting up HAProxy on an externally hosted server, use `balance leastconn`.
   balance source
   #balance leastconn

+  # Set the max connections for each server to 1000 so you don't drop data
+  # This defauls to 10% of maxconn or 10% of the default (which limits it to 200 connections)
   fullconn 1000

-  # Note that HAProxy messes up the HTTP header when sending data to RDM directly so we sent it to Nginx first.
+  # Note HAProxy messes up the HTTP header when sending data to RDM directly so we send it to Nginx first.
   # We used 9002 as a port that Nginx is listening to because HAProxy would try to pass the whole address as a URI.
   # This assumes Nginx is installed on the same machine HAProxy is.
-If not, change the IP address to the server Nginx is installed on.
+  # If not, change the IP address to the server Nginx is installed on.
-  # A server block for Nginx is explained in the below sections.
+  # A server block for Nginx is explained elsewhere.
   server rdm 192.168.1.171:9002

 backend squid